 Here are some of the most common benefits of completing an EMT program near you and working in the EMS field:

 - High personal satisfaction—Professional rewards don't get much better than the deep feeling of meaningful contribution that comes from helping to save other people's lives.

 - Changes in scenery—EMTs are frequently on the move from location to location, so variety is built into this occupation.

 - Interesting challenges—You will consistently be faced with new challenges, keeping your work life interesting.

 Generally speaking, most EMTs advance in their careers by earning more certifications to handle a wider range of emergency situations.

 With experience and additional training, EMTs and paramedics can advance into management roles or become flight paramedics.
 Opportunities also exist in emergency dispatch services and teaching.

 Some choose to make lateral career moves into special operations, hazardous materials, or public education units.

 The employment outlook is bright.
-In fact, projections data from the Bureau of Labor Statistics indicates that employment in this field is expected to grow by seven percent between 2018 and 2028.
+In fact, projections data from the Bureau of Labor Statistics indicates that employment in this field is expected to grow by five percent from 2022 to 2032.*

 Much of that growth is due to the increase in the population of the middle-aged and elderly, which is likely to result in more medical emergencies from heart attacks, strokes, and other common traumas.
 In addition, EMTs will be needed for transferring patients to specialized medical facilities, which are expected to increase in number.